Data Workflow Component

 Canvas Label Text

-A Data Workflow component's Canvas Label Text conveys what the component is and what information it displays.
-You can only see it in the Module Builder canvas.
+Label Text conveys what the input component is and what information it displays.
+Enter the purpose of the corresponding component or field.

 User-friendly labels make your module more accessible.
 Keep labels short and descriptive (a word or two) using title case.
 For longer entries, use sentence case.

-Learn About Using Data Workflow
+Data Workflow Canvas

 Operator List and Canvas Settings